mco-gh/quizaic/README.md

 ---

 Quizaic is not an official Google project.
+You need to login to your Google account to create quizzes and your email hash will be stored to identify the quizzes you own.